-Make a disaster plan with your household members to prepare for what to do, how to find each other, and how to communicate in an emergency.
-Make a plan that best suits your needs and the needs of your household.
+Make a disaster plan with all members of the household or network.
+Consider what to do when disaster strikes, determine a meeting place, and how to communicate in an emergency.
+Make a plan that best suits personnel needs and the needs of the household.

 A disaster supplies kit is a collection of basic items your household may need in the event of an emergency.
 To assemble your kit, store items in airtight plastic bags and put your entire disaster supplies kit in one or two easy-to-carry containers such as plastic bins or a duffel bag.
 A basic emergency supply kit could include the following recommended items: